 - Social Media - while it might be great for sharing pictures and catching up on the latest fashion trends, it’s also a rather rich source of opportunities for part-time job seekers.
 If you have an idea about who you’d like to work for, check out their social media profiles.

-- Job Websites - when you’re looking for a full-time role in Australia, major recruitment websites like Indeed and Seek to represent a great place to start.
-The same goes for part-time work, as hundreds of these kinds of jobs are advertised there every day.
+- Job Websites - when you’re looking for a full-time role in Australia, major recruitment websites like Careers By OCA, Indeed and Seek to represent a great place to start.
+The same goes for part-time work, as hundreds of these jobs are advertised every day.

 By uploading your CV and polishing your profile, recruiters can actively find people like you, increasing your chances of success.